At Skylight, we take seriously our responsibility to protect people’s information from unwarranted disclosure.

 At the same time, we believe that disclosure in absence of a readily available patch tends to increase risk rather than reduce it, and so we ask that you refrain from sharing your report with others while we work on our patch.
 If you believe there are others that should be informed of your report before the patch is available, please let us know so we can make arrangements.

-We may want to coordinate an advisory with you to be published simultaneously with the patch, but you are also welcome to self-disclose if you prefer.
-By default, we prefer to disclose everything, but we will never publish information about you or our communications with you without your permission.
+We may want to coordinate an advisory with you to be published simultaneously with the patch, but you’re also welcome to self-disclose if you prefer.
+By default, we prefer to disclose everything, but we’ll never publish information about you or our communications with you without your permission.
 In some cases, we may also have some sensitive information that should be redacted, and so please check with us before self-disclosing.

-If we decide to change this policy, we will update the modification date below.
+If we decide to change this policy, we’ll update the modification date below.

 Updated: February 24, 2018